Angel Baby (Rosie and the Originals song)

-"Angel Baby" was a 1960 single by Rosie and the Originals.
+"Angel Baby" is a 1960 single by Rosie and the Originals.
 The group recorded the song independently on a two-track machine, located in a facility in the small farming community of San Marcos, California.
 At the time, lead singer Rosie Hamlin was only 15 years old.
 She had written the lyrics for "Angel Baby" as a poem for "[her] very first boyfriend" when she was a 14-year-old student at Mission Bay High School in San Diego, California.

 Initially unable to find a label willing to distribute the song because of its unpolished sound, the group convinced a San Diego department store to pipe their master through the listening booths in the record department.
 The response from listeners prompted Highland Records to sign the band and promote the single.
 Since its release the song has become an oldies standard.

-Rosie & The Originals
+Rosie & the Originals

 The song debuted on the Billboard Hot 100 in December 1960 and remained on the charts for 13 weeks, reaching No. 5 on January 28, 1961.
 On the R&B charts, "Angel Baby" also peaked at #5 and remained on that chart for eight weeks.
-In 1961, "Angel Baby" was also released in Canada (#6) on the Zirkon label and in Australia and England on London Records.
+In 1961, "Angel Baby" was also released in Canada (#3) on the Zirkon label and in Australia and England on London Records.
 The British release slightly edited the intro.

+Rosie & the Originals later re-recorded "Angel Baby" in Spanglish, which appears on the UK compilations The Best of Rosie & the Originals (1999) and Angel Baby Revisited (2002).
+In 2018, this recording appeared in a El Pollo Loco commercial.